nelkinda/gameoflife-java/README.md

   The symbol names are taken from the problem domain.
   A point, for example, is constructed with `P(x, y)` instead of `new Point(x, y)`.
   That makes the code shorter and easier to read.
+* Functional Core, Imperative Shell:
+  The code is purely functional.
+  The imperative shell is so far out that it's in the test only.
+  The Parser implementation is imperative, but its interface and observable behavior are functional.

 ## References
 - [Coderetreat](https://www.coderetreat.org/)